-Gleam's Resource Management Revolution
+Gleam's Elegant Resource Management with `use` Syntax

 use <variables> <- <function taking a callback>